 - Temporary total – You are completely unable to work, but you are expected to recover from your injury or illness.

 - Permanent partial – You are partially disabled by your work-related illness or injury, and you are not expected to recover from your partial disability.

 - Permanent total – You are permanently and totally disabled by your on-the-job injury or occupational disease, and you are not expected to make a significant recovery.

 The insurance company may argue that your injury or illness is not as bad as it seems.
 Our legal team consults with experts as needed to build a solid case and get you the most benefits possible, based on your actual level of disability.

-Building a solid foundation for your construction accident case
+Building a solid foundation for your case

 What to do when you are injured

 If you suffer a personal injury at work, in a factory, office setting or even on work-related travel, it is important to notify your employer and seek immediate medical care.
 Employers must pay for all reasonable and necessary medical care, including: